Yangians, quantum loop algebras and abelian difference equations: Introduction

 In this paper, we solve the long--standing problem of relating the \fd representations of $\Yhg$ and $\qloop$, thus giving a precise formulation to the widely held belief that these quantum groups have the same representation theory (see, \eg \cite[p.
 283]{varagnolo-yangian}).
 Our solution is entirely explicit, and expressed in terms of Drinfeld's loop generators.
 Given a \fd representation $V$ of $\Yhg$, we construct an action of $\qloop$ on $V$ by contour integral formulae, and viceversa.
 In particular, this gives rise to an exact, faithful functor

 which commutes with the forgetful functor to vector spaces.
-The functor $\Fh{}$ may be thought of as an exponential cover, in that it exponentiates the roots of Drinfeld polynomials, and restricts to an equivalence on the subcategory of $\Rfyang$ obtained by requiring these roots to lie in in a domain $\Pi\subset\C$ mapping bijectively to $\C^\times$ via the map $u\to\Exp{u}$.
+The functor $\Fh{}$ may be thought of as an exponential cover, in that it maps simple objects to simple objects, exponentiates the roots of their Drinfeld polynomials, and restricts to an equivalence on the subcategory of $\Rfyang$ obtained by requiring these roots to lie in a domain $\Pi\subset\C$ mapping bijectively to $\C^\times$ via the map $u\to\Exp{u}$.

 Our results apply more generally to an arbitrary symmetrisable \KM algebra $\g$, in particular to affine Yangians and quantum \tord algebras, and are proved in that generality in the main body of the paper.
 When $\g$ is infinite--dimensional, the relevant categories consist of representations of $\Yhg,\qloop$ whose restriction to $\g$ and $\Uqg$ respectively is integrable and in category $\calO$.
 For simplicity of exposition, however, we assume that $\g$ is \fd for the rest of this introduction.